 Credit utilization ratio

 Consolidating credit card debt with a personal loan might raise your credit utilization ratio (CUR), which accounts for 30% of your FICO score.
-For this reason, you can know the amount of your credit is affected by revolving debt using credit usage measurements.
+This is so that you can see how much of your available credit is affected by revolving debt using credit usage measurements.

-How Does a Personal Loan Affect Your Credit Score Negatively
+How Does a Personal Loan Hurt Your Credit Score

 Here are some instances of how taking out a personal loan might result in a decline in your credit scores: